WheelchairDriver.com

 And even that figure will vary enormously.

 And remember that an average discharge level of 50 percent is preferred if you want your batteries to last more than a year and you begin to see the problem.
-As it is WITHOUT adding off road use I run out of range, and kill a set of batteries every 10 to 12 months.
-In addition, the best way to evaluate range on a powerchair is to look at the following:
+Their "test" presumes a 100 percent discharge.
+As it is WITHOUT adding any off road use I run out of range and kill a set of batteries every 10 to 12 months.

 c) battery size.
-In Ah (Amp Hours) A 100 Ah battery has twice the energy of a 50 Ah battery.
-(But not all of it is always usable...
-And a double capacity battery is double the weight too - see user weight!)
+In Ah (Amp Hours) A 100Ah (Amp Hour) battery has twice the energy of a 50 Ah battery.
+(But not all of it is always usable) And a double capacity battery is double the weight too - see user weight!
+In real terms you want the BIGGEST Ah battery you can get.

 So the ultimate good case scenario?
-Batteries huge 100Ah, slow 4mph wheelchair, skinny fit 7 stone ballerina, lives in a flat smooth area, doesn't have a dog, doesn't go far, stays in at night, no off-road, sits at home most of the time.
+Batteries like huge 100Ah, slow 4mph wheelchair, skinny 7 stone ballerina, lives in a flat smooth area, doesn't have a dog, doesn't go far, stays in at night, no off-road, sits at home most of the time.
 Her powerchair will go all day long (or two) without problems and batteries will last 3 or more years easily if she charges them every other night.

 Even tyre pressures (and type) effect range.
 Correct Powerchair Tire (Tyre) pressures?